Computer-Programming-B/HappyGarden/README.md

 Extensions
 ----------------------------------------------
+**Add sounds**.
+Create a `sounds` folder like the one in the previous assingment.
+Play appropriate sounds for each action in the game.

 **Change the gardener**.
 In the image folder is an alternate picture of a pig with a watering can.
 You can use that or make a new character using any 8-bit online editor.

 **Add more flowers**.
 You can change how often a new flower appears on the screen to make the game easier or harder.
 Update the code under `def add_flowers():` to change how often it schedules a call to itself.